-1. Basic Use Policy.
+- 1. Basic Use Policy.
 Each entering first-year Capital Scholars Honors student is issued a laptop computer at the beginning of the fall semester.
-To retain use of this computer during the duration of their enrollment in the Honors Program, students must:

-- 1. be enrolled as full-time students, - 2. maintain good standing in the Capital Scholars Honors Program, - 3. take proper care of the computer.
+To retain use of this computer during the duration of their enrollment in the Honors Program, students must: - 1. be enrolled as full-time students, - 2. maintain good standing in the Capital Scholars Honors Program, - 3. take proper care of the computer.
 If the computer breaks down, it should be taken to the Technology Support Center (TSC) for repair.
 If the computer cannot be repaired, and the problem is due to normal breakage, the computer will be replaced (not necessarily by a new computer) at no cost to the student.
-However, if TSC personnel determine that the breakage is due to mishandling or abuse, students may not be issued a new computer or may be charged a fee in order to receive a replacement computer. - 4. sign a new Laptop Agreement at least once a year, bringing the laptop to the CSHP office for signature and inspection.
+However, if TSC personnel determine that the breakage is due to mishandling or abuse, students may not be issued a new computer or may be charged a fee in order to receive a replacement computer. - 4. sign a new Laptop Agreement every other year, bringing the laptop to the CSHP office for signature and inspection. - 5.
+If a student leaves the Program or graduates, it must be returned to the University as it is considered property of the State of Illinois.
+Purchasing of the laptop is not possible as it was originally purchased using University funds.